AliceO2Group/QualityControl/doc/Advanced.md

         ],
         "maxNumberCycles": "-1",            "": "Number of cycles to perform.
-Use -1 for infinite.", "disableLastCycle": "true",         "": "Last cycle, upon EndOfStream, is not published. (default: false)", "dataSource": {                     "": "Data source of the QC Task.", "type": "dataSamplingPolicy",     "": "Type of the data source, \"dataSamplingPolicy\" or \"direct\".", "name": "tst-raw",                "": "Name of Data Sampling Policy.
-Only for \"dataSamplingPolicy\" source.", "query" : "raw:TST/RAWDATA/0",    "": "Query of the data source.
-Only for \"direct\" source."
+Use -1 for infinite.", "disableLastCycle": "true",         "": "Last cycle, upon EndOfStream, is not published. (default: false)", "dataSources": [{                   "": "Data sources of the QC Task.
+The following are supported", "type": "dataSamplingPolicy",     "": "Type of the data source", "name": "tst-raw",                "": "Name of Data Sampling Policy" }, {
-        },
+          "type": "direct",                 "": "connects directly to another output", "query": "raw:TST/RAWDATA/0",     "": "input spec query, as expected by DataDescriptorQueryBuilder" }],
         "taskParameters": {                 "": "User Task parameters which are then accessible as a key-value map.", "myOwnKey": "myOwnValue",         "": "An example of a key and a value.
 Nested structures are not supported" },